To enlarge the photos, click on it. Pages updated to celebrate the 80th anniversary of the "Star of Paris" NYC-Paris, pic of the month also... Enjoy!

 In January 2001, TWA filed for a third and final bankruptcy and was acquired by American Airlines.
 American laid off many former TWA employees in the wake of the September 2001 Attacks.
 TWA continued to exist as an LLC under American Airlines until July 1, 2003.
 American Airlines closed the St. Louis hub in 2009.

 Hired by TWA in 1974, after various positions such as communications, load control agent, operations agent).
-In 1987 I obtained my Flight Dispatch Officer license, TWA Paris Dispatch was in charge of international flights, as well as the Mac Charters flight during the Gulf War (Desert Storm) Webmaster FDO marc brécy.
+1987 I get my F.A.A Flight Dispatch license, TWA Paris Dispatch was in charge of international flights, as well as the Mac Charters flight during the Gulf War (Desert Storm) Webmaster marc brécy.

 Créez votre propre site internet avec Webador